 Coming Soon

-May 3, 2025 - In person and via Zoom
+June 7, 2025 - In person and via Zoom

-Next Meeting: Saturday, March 1, 2025
+Next Meeting: Saturday, May 3, 2025

-Please join us via Zoom
+Please join us in person or via Zoom

-Members will receive the Zoom link via email by Friday, February 28, 2025
+Members will receive the Zoom link via email by Friday, May 2, 2025

 All non-members, please email gpcmgs@gmail.com to register for this free program